SchulzLab/STARE/docs/Main.rst

 Required input
 ===============

-All of the listed data are mandatory for STARE to work.
+The table below provides the list of all input data (together with their corresponding arguments) that are mandatory.
 You will find examples for each in **/Test/Test_Data/**.

 .. csv-table::
    :header: "Flag", "Description"